-The program’s ethos is built upon the following four ideas, each of which is rooted in the Jewish communities’ vast histories and identities:
+The program’s ethos is built upon the following four ideas integral to the Jewish community’s vast histories and identities

-- Activism – each of us has a role in the process of activism, actively shaping the world as it is into the world as it can be.
+- Activism – each of us has a role in the process of shaping the world as it is into the world it can be.

 - Intersectionality – all forms of marginalization and oppression are inter-linked.

 - Social Identity – each of us has multiple social identities, whether a reflection of our age, citizenship, ethnicity, gender, nationality, physical ability, physical appearance, religion, sexual orientation, socio-economic standing, race, or something else entirely.
-Some identities are acquired, others inborn.
+Some identities are acquired; others, we’re born with.

-The program also presents an annual Social Justice Lecture, Social Justice Passover Seder, study abroad courses, and intermittent films, presentations, and workshops.
+The program sponsors an annual fall Speaker Series on Jewish Identities, annual spring lectures on Social Justice and Human Rights, a Social Justice Passover Seder, study abroad courses, film screenings, presentations, and workshops.

-The USF Gleeson Library collection of books related to Jewish Studies is excellent putting itself on the map internationally by purchasing a microfilm collection of the Jewish daily The Forward (Forverts), the most important Yiddish newspaper of the twentieth century.
-This microfilm collection has copies from the time of the paper's inception, in 1897, through 1951, the year in which the paper's renowned editor, Abraham Cahan, died.
+The USF Gleeson Library's' collection of books on Jewish Studies is of the highest caliber.
+Our library is also renowned for its rare microfilm collection of The Forward (Forverts), the most important Yiddish newspaper of the twentieth century.
+This microfilm collection has copies from the time of the paper's inception in 1897 through 1951, the year in which the paper's renowned editor, Abraham Cahan, died.
 The collection is available to USF students, faculty, and staff.